How to Increase Business Security with a Zero Trust Approach

 Cloud platform

-Zero Trust can be used to secure access to cloud-based applications and resources with IAM controls to ensure that only authorized users have access to cloud resources, such as files holding sensitive information.
+Zero Trust can be used to secure access to cloud-based platforms and resources with IAM controls to ensure that only authorized users have access to cloud resources, such as files holding sensitive information.

 Prevent network attacks